 [13]: The I/N criterion is necessary for links where fading is uncorrelated.
 Standing the shortness of the links, this might not be the case.

-Regarding the antenna pattern of the FS ends, a methodology similar to that described in [7] will be considered, i.e. the antenna pattern in the main lobe (≤ 5º) follows [7], and the Reference Pattern Envelope (RPE) outside the main lobe will be obtained as a compromise between ITU-R F.699 [5] and ETSI EN 302 217-4-2 [16], since the latter does not provide values for the main lobe.
+Regarding the antenna pattern of the FS ends, a methodology similar to that described in [7] will be considered, i.e. the antenna pattern in the main lobe (≤ 5º) follows [7], and the Reference Pattern Envelope (RPE) outside the main lobe will be obtained as a compromise between Recommendation ITU-R F.699 [5] and ETSI Harmonised Standard EN 302 217-4-2 [16] since the latter does not provide values for the main lobe.

 Simulation results

-Sub-Urban
+Sub-urban

 Scenario definition

-The Sub-Urban scenario consists of an AP site in the centre of the street (reference point 0 for Y axis) e.g. mounted in a lamp pole, utility pole, street signage or street furniture.
+The sub-urban scenario consists of an AP site in the centre of the street (reference point 0 for Y-axis) e.g. mounted in a lamp pole, utility pole, street signage or street furniture.
 This site is composed by two APs, with a field of view of 180° each.
-The AP site serves single dwellings in both sides of the street, where the HOU is mounted outdoors, at a regular height and in LoS conditions to its serving AP.
+The AP site serves single dwellings in both sides of the street, where the HOU is mounted outdoors, at a regular height and in LOS conditions to its serving AP.

 The distribution of APs and HOUs is even throughout the street.